Manage compatibility mode for Office

 Word 2010 This mode disables features in Word that are incompatible with Word 2010.

 Full functionality mode This mode makes sure that all new features remain enabled.
-This is the default setting for Word 2013 and Word 2016.
+This is the default setting for Word.

-When you choose the Word 2003 option, Word is configured to create new Open XML files that have Word 2007, Word 2010, and Word 2013 features disabled.
+When you choose the Word 2003 option, Word is configured to create new Open XML files that have Word 2007 and later features disabled.
 Doing so makes sure that the Open XML files do not contain content that Word 2003 users can't edit.
 However, users of Office 2003 must still have the Compatibility Pack installed before they can edit Word Open XML files that are compatible with Word 2003.

 If you select Full functionality mode, there is no effect on the Word 2007 and Word 2010 users.
-They can open and edit Word 2013 and Word 2016 documents.
-The only difference is that new features in Word 2013 and Word 2016 are not available in Word 2007 or Word 2010.
+They can open and edit Word 2019, Word 2016, and Word 2013 documents.
+The only difference is that new features in Word 2013 and later are not available in Word 2007 or Word 2010.

-You can download the Office Administrative Templates from the Microsoft Download Center.
-The Set default compatibility mode on file creation policy setting is located in the path Microsoft Word version \Word Options\Save.
-Where version is the version of Word for which you are setting the default compatibility mode.
-For example:
+You can download the Group Policy Administrative Templates files (ADMX/ADML) for Office from the Microsoft Download Center.
+The Set default compatibility mode on file creation policy setting is located under User Configuration\Policies\Administrative Templates\Microsoft Word 2016\Word Options\Save.